This is an easy and tasty recipe for maple cranberry bread, a vegan quick bread with a bright maple flavor and chewy dried cranberries.

-Look up and down, left and right… This is not eye aerobic, but knock yourself out if you like it.
+Look up and down, left and right… This is not eye aerobic, but knock yourself out, if you like it.
 Can you see it?
 Drum roll!
 New design!
 I figured out it was about time for an update and how about one that works for real.
 Imagine you click on a bottom and something actually happens and it is suppose to do exactly that.
-Since nearly two years now, I had been making things “better”, but to tell the truth, it had been getting worst every time I laid my hands on it (literally).
-I needed something new but still liked the old (somehow, parts of it).
-I didn’t want anything popping up, merging in or blinking in front of my face, more simple and easy on the eye.
-I asked Katharina from Katharina kocht, for a suggestion because I like her style.
+For nearly two years, I had been making things “better”, but to tell the truth, it had been getting worst every time I laid my hands on it (literally).
+I needed something new, but still liked the old (somehow, parts of it).
+Also I didn’t want anything popping up or blinking in front of my face, more simple and easy on the eye.
+So I asked Katharina from Katharina kocht, for a suggestion because I like her style.
 She replied fast and referred me to Susanne from Serendipity and JohansenDesign.
 Susanne also replied very fast and agreed to work with me.
 What is it about fast replying to emails?
 Am I the only one with an over floating inbox?
 However… I went nuts and scanned the whole internet for inspirations, I thought I need to show Susanne what I like, as if she would need that?!
 Well I’m a very visual person and I guess, I needed this to make sure to stay on my track.
 How ever I deleted most of them and narrowed it down to still too many and send them to my trusted web designer.
-Susanne made two proposals and after I told her what I like there or there, she merged them and made one out of this two.
+Susanne made two proposals and after I told her what I liked, she merged them and made one out of this two.
 And here we are, many emails later, 1 Big Bite has a new shiny dress.
 Do you like it?
 I am so excited about everything, how cool is the recipe page and… It still needs a little TLC but that’s on me.
 So feel yourself at home and come visit me as often as you like.
-This is how an ugly duck became a beautiful swan or the frog became a prince.

 maple cranberry bread